What is YouView?

 YouView apps for iOS and Android: Are they in the pipeline?

-While there probably won't be a YouView catch-up apps for phones and tablets, a YouView companion app launched in December 2012 for iOS devices (iPhone, iPad, iPod Touch), with an Android version expected in 2013.
+While there probably won't be a YouView catch-up apps for phones and tablets, a YouView companion app launched in December 2012 for iOS devices (iPhone, iPad, iPod Touch), with an Android version available since June 2013: see our hands-on video review.

 Once paired with your YouView box via a simple code over your home network, its offers a programme guide, and remote record via WiFi or 3G with series link support.